sooriyaarachchi/pybites.github.io-src/content/generators.md

 				if SIMILAR < similarity < IDENTICAL:
 					yield pair

-Grepping on yield in our [blog code repo](https://github.com/pybites/blog_code) we use it quite a bit:
+We grep on yield in our [blog code repo](https://github.com/pybites/blog_code) quite a bit:

-* a tweet pipeline:
+* A tweet pipeline:

 		def get_tweets(search):
 			for tweet in tweepy.Cursor(api.search,